What does IPAPIC stand for?

 What or who is in charge of the IPAPIC?

 IPAPIC is an independent non-profit entity, managed by a Board of Directors that meets quarterly.
 The Board is comprised of Licensed Clinical Psychologists in the state of Illinois, postdoctoral fellows, as well as an Administrative Intern and graduate student representative, as outlined and stipulated in the IPAPIC Bylaws.
 The Board is run by the IPAPIC Training Director and is responsible for reporting general business back to IPA.
 The Board of Directors oversees the application of new membership sites to the consortium, manages and maintains the IPAPIC membership with APPIC, and services as an appeals board should students have a grievance at a Membership Site.
 Membership Sites function relatively independently but while remaining compliant with IPAPIC (and therefore APPIC) polices, procedures, and requirements.
+For a list of current IPAPIC Board Members, click here.

 Am I applying to the IPAPIC as a whole single entity, or am I applying to a specific training track?